bearded-avenger/child-customizer/readme.md

 Safely override a child theme template.

 Plugin is to be used with Wordpress child themes only.
-The plugin checks to see if any theme template files are in the \'templatesgohere\' directory, and if there are, it will use that template instead of the child themes template.
+The plugin checks to see if any theme template files are in the \'wp-content/cc-templates\' directory, and if there are, it will use that template instead of the child themes template.

 Provides support to override index, single, archive, author, page, search, and 404.

-Also provides a \'hooksgohere.php\' file so theme authors can hook into child themes.

 Mainly developed for use with my own framework but can be used with any Wordpress child theme.